Smarker/travis-deploy-sample/README.md

     * `STORAGE_ACCOUNT_KEY`
     * `BLOB_CONTAINER`
     * `PYTHON_SCRIPTS_DIR`
 3. Create a script to upload your python scripts to your choice of storage.
-For example, you can use the `upload_scripts.sh` script to upload a directory specified by `PYTHON_SCRIPTS_DIR` to `Azure Blob Storage`
+For example, you can use the `travis/blob_upload.sh` script to upload a directory specified by `PYTHON_SCRIPTS_DIR` to `Azure Blob Storage`
 4. Create a `setup.py` script.
 Confirm that `setup.py` includes all dependencies neccessary in your upload script.
-For example, `upload_scripts.sh` uses `blobxfer` for asynchronous uploads, so this dependency is included in `setup.py`.
+For example, `travis/blob_upload.sh` uses `blobxfer` for asynchronous uploads, so this dependency is included in `setup.py`.
 5. Add a `script` section to your `travis.yml` and point it to your upload script:

    ```sh